Vincentian Studies Institute: Foundation, growth and membership

 At the beginning of the Institute each of the five Vincentian provinces appointed members and provided annual funding.
 In 1982, the Visitatrixes of the United States provinces of the Daughters of Charity agreed to appoint sisters representing their provinces to the group without, however, accepting a formal role in sponsorship or funding.
 This arrangement would last for the next ten years.
 The organization has since met twice annually, in fall and spring, in various locations across the country.
 Until 1995, the headquarters of the Vincentian Studies Institute was located at Saint Mary's of the Barrens in Perryville, Missouri.

 A major change in the Institute's governance took place in 1992 when the five United States provinces of the Daughters of Charity agreed to join the five Vincentian provinces as the organization's corporate sponsors.
 Corporately becoming the Institute's "Governing Body" the ten provincial superiors approved a new set of constitutions and bylaws in 1994.
 The Governing Body meets annually to review the work of the Institute, its performance, strategic plan, and to approve its budget.

 At the same time the organization created a category of at-large membership to allow for members in addition to those appointed by the respective provincial superiors as representatives of the ten provinces.
 The terms for all members are five years and are renewable.
 In the fall of 2000 the Institute welcomed its first at-large member from outside the Congregation of the Mission and the Daughters of Charity: Sister Regina Bechtle, S.C., of the Sisters of Charity of New York.
 In 2002, Dr. Simone Zurawski of the Department of Art and Art History at DePaul University joined the Institute as its first lay at-large member.

 Over the years the Institute's work has been made possible by a succession of members representing the various provinces.
 Several of these former members have died including, Reverends Frederick Easterly, C.M.
 (USA East), William Eigel, C.M.
 (USA Midwest), James King, C.M.
 (USA East), Warren Dicharry, C.M.
 (USA South), Frederic Braakhuis, C.M.
 (USA Midwest); Sisters Mary Basil Roarke, D.C.
 (USA Northeast), Hilda McGinnis, D.C.
 (USA West), Jacqueline Kilar, D.C.
 (USA Southeast), and Virginia Kingsbury, D.C.
 (USA East Central).

 Move to Chicago

-In 1995, the headquarters of the Vincentian Studies Institute relocated to the John Richardson Library of DePaul University in Chicago, Illinois.
+In 1995, the headquarters of the Vincentian Studies Institute relocated to the John T. Richardson Library of DePaul University in Chicago, Illinois.
+The library was dedicated in September of 1992.
 The university donates office, storage and inventory space, and provides support and technology services.
 The V.S.I. organizational archives are now also housed at the university's archives.
 In 1997, with the retirement of the Executive Secretary Gerry Hartel and the editor Reverend Stafford Poole, C.M., the Institute hired Mr. Nathaniel Michaud to serve as Publications Editor and Executive Director.